Particle quantum states with indefinite mass and neutrino oscillations: Spaces of wave functions

 We now find the complete sets of operators for which the basis of the solution space of Eq. \eqref{6} consists of plane waves.
 Let ${\mathds{L}}^{(\nu)}$ be a non-degenerate Hermitian matrix which commutes with ${{\mathds{M}}}^{(\nu)}$.
 This matrix can be written as

-If we assume that the parameters ${\lambda_{l}}$ are pairwise distinct, then, in the space of the solutions of Eq. \eqref{6}, this matrix defines the action of the operator ${\mathcal{M}}^{(\nu)} $, which is a linear combination of ${X}_{3}^{(\nu)}$ (the third projection of the $T $-spin), ${X}_{8}^{(\nu)}$ (the hypercharge), and the Casimir operators of $SU(3)$.
-(Since the representation is irreducible, then the action of the Casimir operators is given by the matrices that are multiple of the identity matrix).
+If we assume that the parameters ${\lambda_{l}}$ are pairwise distinct, then, in the space of the solutions of Eq. \eqref{6}, this matrix defines an action of the operator ${\mathcal{M}}^{(\nu)} $, which is a linear combina\-tion of operators ${X}_{3}^{(\nu)}$, ${X}_{8}^{(\nu)}$, and the Casimir operators of $SU(3)$.
+Since the representation is irreducible, then the action of the Casimir operators is given by the matrices that are multiple of the identity matrix.
 Obviously, ${\mathcal{M}}^{(\nu)}$ can be chosen as one of the operators of the complete set.
 This operator is used to isolate the orthogonal subspaces determined by the projectors ${\mathds{P}}_{(l)}^{(\nu)}$.
 Therefore, the numerical values of the parameters ${\lambda_{l}}$ can be arbitrary.
 It is natural to set $ {\lambda_{l}} = m_{l} $, that is, to assume that the action of the operator ${\mathcal{M}}^{(\nu)}$ is defined by the matrix ${{\mathds{M}}}^{(\nu)}$.

 For a basis to be a plane-wave one, the complete set must include three operators with continuous spectrum.
 If we choose the space translation generators, that is, the spatial components of the 4-vector ${P}_{\mu}^{(\nu)}$, as such operators, then any standard spin projector multiplied by ${{\mathds{N}}}^{(\nu)} $ will determine the spin projection.
-In this case the complete orthonormal system of solutions of Eq. \eqref{6} corresponding to a fixed (positive) frequency coincides with the basis ${\varPsi}^{(\nu)}_{q,\zeta,{\kern 0.6pt }\mu_{\kern 0.4pt l}}(x)$ (see Eq. \eqref{001x}), which was considered previously.
+In this case the complete orthonormal system of solutions of Eq. \eqref{6} corresponding to a fixed (positive) frequency coincides with the basis ${\Psi}^{(\nu)}_{q,\zeta,{\kern 0.6pt }\mu_{\kern 0.4pt l}}(x)$ (see Eq. \eqref{001x}), which was considered previously.

 However, we can take the spatial components of the 4-vector

 to play the role of the operators with continuous spectrum, where ${\mathds{L}}^{(\nu)}$ is any matrix which satisfies \eqref{07}.
 In particular, we can set ${{\mathds{L}}}^{(\nu)}=({{\mathds{N}}}^{(\nu)})^{-1}$.
 Then the basis functions are the eigenfunctions of the spatial components of the canonical momentum operator $i\partial_{\mu}$, and